simonvh/gimmemotifs-manuscript/manuscript.md

 ](content/images/figure_denovo.png)

 Generally, the ROC AUC distribution of all evaluated motif finders is very similar.
 However, a few outliers can be observed.
-Trawler, Posmo and, to a lesser extent, GADEM show an overall lower distribution of ROC AUC scores.
+Trawler and Posmo show an overall lower distribution of ROC AUC scores.
-Compared to the ROC AUC scores of the next best program, Weeder, this is significant (p < 1e-5, Wilcoxon signed-rank).
-Selecting the best motif for each experiment results in a ROC AUC distribution that is significantly higher than the best single method, BioProspector (p < 4e-21, Wilcoxon signed-rank).
+Compared to the ROC AUC scores of the next best program, GADEM, this is significant (p < 0.01, Wilcoxon signed-rank).
+Selecting the best motif for each experiment results in a ROC AUC distribution that is significantly higher than the best single method, BioProspector (p < 1e-21, Wilcoxon signed-rank).

 As stated in the previous section, the ROC AUC is not the best measure to evaluate motif quality.
 Therefore, we selected for every peak set the best motif from all motifs predicted by the different motif finders on the basis of the recall at 10% FDR.
-We then plotted the difference between the best motif from each individual *de novo* approach with this best overall motif (Figure 4b).
+We then plotted the difference between the best motif from each individual *de novo* approach with this best overall motif (Fig. 2B).
 For this figure, we used only the data sets where at least one motif had a recall higher than 0 at 10% FDR.